compgeolab/manual/computing.md

 Download the [latest Mambaforge](https://github.com/conda-forge/miniforge/releases/latest/download/Mambaforge-Windows-x86_64.exe).

-Run the installer and make sure it saves the installation in your home folder (**it may not be the default**).
+Run the installer and the default should save the installation in a sub folder `AppData/Local/` within your home folder.
 For example,  `C:/Users/YOUR_USERNAME/mambaforge`.

 This should create a `mambaforge` folder in your home directory